The write path is your architecture

 post.deleted

-For account balances, the key is usually account_id because operations for one account need a single sequence.
+For account balances, the key is usually account_id, because operations for one account need a single, undisputed sequence.

-For notifications, the key may be recipient_user_id so one user's notification timeline stays ordered.
+For notifications, the key may be recipient_user_id, so one person's notification timeline stays ordered.

-If all events use one global key, one partition becomes hot.
+If every event uses one global key, a single partition becomes hot.

 If events use random keys, related updates can be processed out of order.

-Pick the key based on the invariant you need to preserve.
+Pick the key based on the invariant you actually need to preserve, and nothing more.

 UPDATE posts